foundersandcoders/coursebook/src/course/syllabus/developer/project-1-frontend/learning-outcomes.md

 ## Node

-- [ ] Set environment variables and understand their use case
+- [ ] Set environment variables and understand their use case (S10, K11, B3)

 ## Software Architecture

-- [ ] Draw a diagram representing the flow of our application
+- [ ] Draw a diagram representing the flow of our application (S8, K11, B7)
-- [ ] Follow a consistent pattern for naming our folders, files and variables
+- [ ] Follow a consistent pattern for naming our folders, files and variables (S1, K11, B3)

-## Testing

-- [ ] Understand what a component test is and how to write one
-- [ ] Ensure consistency in our application with end to end testing